MichaelCurrin/auto-commit-msg/docs/development/tests.md

 - http://localhost:8000

 Or set up VS Code's _Live Server_ to start on that `index.html` page.
-That will hot-reload the browser tab when the HTML files changes - this is useful if you are updating your tests and want to see the browser reflect changes to coverage.
+That will hot-reload the browser tab when the HTML files change - this is useful if you are updating your tests and want to see the browser reflect changes to coverage.